kragen/derctuo/markdown/sentential-database.md

 A non-interactive system can be implemented that just reads in a text file and spews out an augmented version of it.

-It's probably useful to see all the inferred facts, as well as which given facts and rules were used to infer each inferred fact.
-In rules with a single conclusion, there's a one-to-one correpondence between table rows (*pace* pivoting) and inferred facts, but if there are multiple conclusions there may be more than one.
+It’s probably useful to see all the inferred facts, as well as which given facts and rules were used to infer each inferred fact.
+In rules with a single conclusion, there’s a one-to-one correpondence between table rows (*pace* pivoting) and inferred facts, but if there are multiple conclusions there may be more than one.

 Filtering this list of inferences down to a usable list might be a challenge.
 Interactively, too, we might want to know why a given conclusion was *not* reached from a given rule: which of the premises failed to hold true?
-This kind of "why *not*" debugging is usually easy in functional programs but very difficult in imperative programs;
+This kind of “why *not*” debugging is usually easy in functional programs but very difficult in imperative programs;
-it seems like it would be pretty difficult to incorporate non-interactively in a "program listing", but you could supply it as a separate batch-mode command similar to goal-seek.
+it seems like it would be pretty difficult to incorporate non-interactively in a “program listing”, but you could supply it as a separate batch-mode command similar to goal-seek.

 Multiple words and nesting